pmorjan/couchdb-promises/README.md

 .then(() => db.getDocument(baseUrl, dbName, 'doc1'))
 .catch(console.error)
 // { headers: { ... },
-//   data: { error: 'not_found', reason: 'no_db_file' },
+//   data: { error: 'not_found', reason: 'Database does not exist.' },
 //   status: 404,
-//   message: 'Not Found - Document not found' }
+//   message: 'Not Found - Document not found',
+//   duration: 5 }
 ```

 ---